ODPP Corporate Services Division

 The Corporate Services Division is also responsible for organizing training programmes and any specific projects and duties assigned to them by the DPP from time to time.

-The Corporate Services Division is headed by the HR Manager, Ms Charlotte Nambiar.
+The Corporate Services Division is headed by the Director Human Resources & Corporate Services Ms Charlotte Nambiar.

 The Corporate Services Division has the responsibility of ensuring that the Performance Management Policy is effectively implemented and regulated.